 4. Nuclear Hazards and Risks

-- external hazards to nuclear installations and infrastructure from floods, climate and seismic and volcanic activity at a wide range of temporal and spatial scales;
+- External hazards to nuclear installations and infrastructure from floods, climate and seismic and volcanic activity at a wide range of temporal and spatial scales

-- radiological hazards associated with contaminated land.
+- Radiological hazards and radiochemistry - associated with contaminated land.

 6. Waste and Fuel Management

-- waste disposal and effluent management;
+- Safe and long-term storage of nuclear waste: waste disposal and effluent management

-- environmental remediation of radionuclides and microstructural analysis of crystalline solids;
+- Environmental remediation of radionuclides and microstructural analysis of crystalline solids

 7. Structural Engineering